Flags and traffic lights

 Presence on the track of a slow car or an intervention-car; it can be overtaken with caution.

 Danger !
-Change of adherence (oil/coolants spoil or water/rain on the track).
+Change of adherence (oil, coolants, water/rain, sand or gravel on the track).
 In case of rain, the marshal usually points a finger to the sky.
 Danger : adapt your speed, big risk of crash !

 ORANGE CIRCLE ON BLACK BACKGROUND